remyfrank01/remyfrank01.github.io/index.md

 " target="_blank"><img src="http://img.youtube.com/vi/idSlaYLO3qE/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

+The Kinetic Table was inspired and based off of the tables made by [Sisyphus Industries](https://sisyphus-industries.com/).
+This was a personal project in order to practice prototyping methods and make use of topics learned from classes.
+This project took approximately two months to complete and I intend to continue programming new designs.
+Access the projects tab to view the
+CAD files for the project.

  ##### Limbo - A Side Scrolling 8 Bit Game